Lyrics Depot is your source of lyrics to Background To History by Monty Python. Please check back for more Monty Python lyrics.

 Monty Python - Accoutancy Shanty Lyrics

-Monty Python - Christmas In Heaven Lyrics
+Monty Python - Brian Song Lyrics

-Monty Python - Henry Kissinger Lyrics
+Monty Python - Finland Lyrics

 Monty Python - I've Got Two Legs Lyrics

-Monty Python - Knights Of The Round Table (Camelot Song) Lyrics
+Monty Python - Meaning Of Life Lyrics

-Monty Python - Money Song Lyrics
+Monty Python - Oliver Cromwell Lyrics

-Monty Python - Penis Song Lyrics
+Monty Python - Penis Song (Not The Noel Coward Song) Lyrics

 Comments/Interpretations